 For more information, contact your local assessor of property.

 Inheritance and estate taxes

-Because of the phaseout of the federal estate tax credit, Tennessee's estate tax is not imposed on estates of persons who died in 2005 or later.
+Because of the phaseout of the federal estate tax credit, Tennessee’s estate tax is not imposed on estates of people who died in 2005 or later.

 Other Tennessee tax facts